 · Asking the land agent to limit bonfires on the gardens, especially during the current pandemic, to enable gardeners and walkers with respiratory health problems to enjoy the area safely.
 This request is in line with South Kesteven District Council's guidance.

 We demand that Strutt and Parker LLP, the land agents who act for the owners, The Cecil Estate Family Trust (CEFT), withdraw the eviction notice.
-We are unable to establish whether the CEFT trustees are even aware of the situation, as their names are not in the public domain.

 You can learn more about our garden at www.waterfurlonggardens.com and follow the progress of our campaign on Facebook, Instagram and Twitter and through our blog The Plot Thickens.

 After six weeks, pressure from everyone who has signed this petition, and letters from Tom Pursglove MP, and Stamford Town Council, Strutt & Parker has finally responded to our request for an explanation:

 "I can confirm that the Landowner took this difficult decision following reports from a number of local residents and gardeners who raised serious concerns about your conduct and behaviour towards them and others, which was affecting their quiet enjoyment of their property."